Miffyli/nle-sample-factory-baseline/README.md

 # NLE challenge baseline using sample-factory

 An openly shared baseline code for the [NeurIPS 2021 Nethack challenge](https://www.aicrowd.com/challenges/neurips-2021-the-nethack-challenge/), using [sample-factory](https://github.com/alex-petrenko/sample-factory) in its core.
 Feel free to use in your submissions as you see fit!
-Note that there is no submission code.
 This code only works on Linux.

 Core features:
 - Trains two billion (2e9) steps in 22h on a single RTX 2080Ti and 16 2.3Ghz cores.
 This reaches an average of 700-800 and a median of 400 reward.